microsoft/pai/README.md

 ### Client tool

 [OpenPAI VS Code Client](contrib/pai_vscode/VSCodeExt.md) is a friendly, GUI based client tool of OpenPAI.
 It's an extension of Visual Studio Code.
-It can submit job, simulate job running locally, manage multiple OpenPAI environments, and so on.
+It can submit job, simulate jobs locally, manage multiple OpenPAI environments, and so on.

 ### Troubleshooting job failure